patka00/documentation/for-developers/quick-start-for-developers.md

 As owner of this application you define the conditions to use your application.

 {% hint style="info" %}
-iExec uses orders signed by the resource owner's wallet toensure resources governance.
+iExec uses orders signed by the resource owner's wallet to ensure resources governance.

 The conditions to use an app are defined in the **apporder**.
 {% endhint %}